Looking for a Kraut-Stuffed Pretzel Cannoli Recipe?

 I’m in Oktoberfest mode!

-So far, I’ve made soft pretzels and German Chocolate Cake; now I’m attempting to make a savory cannoli out of pretzel dough!
+So far, I’ve made soft pretzels and German Chocolate Cake; now I’m attempting to make savoury cannoli out of pretzel dough!

 - Bread Machine Ingredients:

 Half a cup of lager like Yuengling, room temperature